Morocco, Indiana

 Morocco is a town in Beaver Township, Newton County, in the U.S. state of Indiana.
 The population was 1,129 at the 2010 census.

 History

 Morocco was laid out in 1851.
-The town was named either after Morocco, in North Africa or a traveler's Moroccan red boots.
+The town was named after Morocco, for a traveler's Moroccan red boots.
 A post office has been in operation at the town since 1859.

 The Scott-Lucas House and Seller's Standard Station and Pullman Diner are listed on the National Register of Historic Places.